Diet - clear liquidClear liquid diet; Surgery - clear liquid diet; Medical test - clear liquid diet

-A clear liquid diet is made up of only clear fluids and foods that turn to clear fluids when they are at room temperature.
-It includes things like clear broth, tea, cranberry juice, Jell-O, and Popsicles.
+A clear liquid diet is made up of only clear fluids and foods that are clear fluids when they are at room temperature.
+It includes things such as:

 You may need to be on a clear liquid diet right before a medical test or procedure, or before certain kinds of surgery.
 It is important to follow the diet exactly to avoid problems with your procedure or surgery or your test results.

 You also may need to be on a clear liquid diet for a little while after you have had surgery on your stomach or intestine.
-You may also need to be on this diet if you have diarrhea, are throwing up, or are sick to your stomach.
+You may also need to be on this diet if you:

 You can eat or drink only the things you can see through.
-Clear fruit juices are okay, but juice with nectar or pulp are NOT okay.
-Milk is also NOT okay.
+These include:

 - Plain water

 - Fruit juices without pulp, such as grape juice, filtered apple juice, and cranberry juice

 - Clear sodas, such as ginger ale and Sprite